cercit/cercit/README.md

 - 📫 How to reach me **samsm@outlook.in**

-- 📄 Know about my experiences [github.com/cercit](github.com/cercit)
+- 📄 Know about my professional background and experiences <a href="https://www.linkedin.com/in/sameersm" target="_blank">linkedin.com/in/sameersm</a>.

 - ⚡ Fun fact **I am an Numismatician**